orchetect/SwiftRadix/README.md

 In an effort to maintain a consistent level of code quality and safety, this repository was built by hand and is maintained without the use of AI code generation.

 AI-assisted contributions are welcome, but must remain modest in scope, maintain the same degree of quality and care, and be thoroughly vetted before acceptance.

-## Legacy

-This repository was formerly known as SwiftRadix.